 Animal Models

 We conduct experiments in both anesthetized and behaving animals to test the functional relevance of neural synchronization for sensory processing in the visual, tactile and auditory modality, as well as for cross-modal interactions.
 Complementing the intraoperative recordings in patients, we also study neural dynamics in cortex and basal ganglia in mouse lines with mutations related to Parkinson‘s disease.
 In awake animals, we perform multi-site recordings with chronically implanted electrodes to allow the direct monitoring of neural interactions during spontaneous behaviours and during task performance.
 An important aim of our animal studies is the investigation of spectral and spatial features of different modes of large-scale coupling.
 Furthermore, we aim at characterizing, by analysis of directed coupling, bottom-up vs top-down information flow across cortical areas.
-Recently, we have implemented network modulation approaches using opto- and chemogenetics.
+Targeted network modulation is achieved by optogenetic approaches.

 Technical Applications